isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/guide/group1.md

 ### Task 1:

-Implement and annotate a feature (choose a fitting name) that adds a red poison tile that if eaten shrinks the snake by three tiles.
+Implement and annotate a feature (choose a fitting name) that chages the size the snake grows by. add a methode 'changeGrowth(int x){...}' to /src/logic/ThreadsController.java..
-If the length of the snake is less than or equal to three, the snake dies.
-Hint: The poison would follow similar implementation as the feature Food.
+The feature should be defined as a child feature of Snake in the Feature Model.
+ * Hint 1: the growth depends on the growth variable *

 **Reminder: Make sure you annotate the code you write!**